HomeTrue North Blog

 November to March: Winter

 This season sees a low percentage of tourists.
-The harsh cold aggravated by the icy winds over the Bay of Fundy does not suit many.
-The temperatures range between 30°F to 40°F and can even go below 20°F in the peak winters.
+It can be very cold with lots of snow across the province and icy winds over the Bay of Fundy.
+The temperatures range between 30 degrees Fahrenheit and 40 degrees Fahrenheit.
+The temperature can drop to 20 degrees Fahrenheit in the peak of winter.
 Snowfall happens at this time.
-Therefore, this season is not so suitable for fair-weather travelers.
+This season is suitable for travellers who enjoy snow-based activities.

-However, if you are a sucker for winter holiday destinations, you can always plan a wintertime visit to New Brunswick.
-You can use the heated indoor walkways to navigate downtown without venturing outside.
-The best part is that accommodation at this time of the year is the cheapest.
-You can avoid the extreme tourist rush and enjoy a quiet vacation.
+If you are looking for a winter holiday destination in Canada, you could choose New Brunswick.
+In Saint John, heated indoor walkways allow you to navigate downtown without venturing outside.
+Accommodation at this time of the year is cheaper as it is not peak tourist season.
+You can enjoy a quiet winter vacation.

 Major Events

 • The Saint John Santa Claus Parade takes place in November.
 It is the official opening ceremony of the Christmas season.
-Interestingly, it features themed floats, marching groups, and musical bands.
+There are themed floats, marching groups, and musical bands.

-• The New Brunswick Spirits Festival occurs in the second week of November.
-The authorities organize special tastings of the world's finest scotch whiskies and spirits.
+• The New Brunswick Spirits Festival (9) occurs in the second week of November.
+During this event, there are special tastings of the world's finest scotch whiskies and spirits.

-• The province gears up for a gala New Year's Eve celebration on December 31.
+• The province gears up for various New Year's Eve celebrations on December 31.

-• The Fredericton Frostival takes place in January-February.
-It hosts a series of events you can enjoy with family and friends.
+• The Fredericton FROSTival (10) takes place in January and February.
+The festival has a series of events (outdoor, culinary, performances) that you can enjoy with family and friends.

-• In February-March, you get to see the famous Fundy Winterfest.
-It is a six-week event where people celebrate winters and connect across generations, communities, and cultures.
+• In February and March, you can attend the famous Fundy Winterfest.
+It is a six-week event where people celebrate winter and connect across generations, communities, and cultures.

 Packing Tips

-You must carry proper winter gear if you plan a trip to New Brunswick at this time of the year.
-Dress in layers like the locals.
-Carry thermals, sweaters, and a warm parka or winter coat.
-Snow pants and ankle-length snow boots will keep you comfortably warm.
+You must pack proper winter gear if you plan a trip to New Brunswick at this time of the year.
+You'll need thermals, sweaters, a warm parka or winter coat, snow pants and snow boots.
 Accessorize with woolen scarves, gloves, mittens, and caps.
 Ensure that you keep your head and neck warm at all times.

 A winter cabin at Mt Carleton in NewBrunswick